Dir En Grey: 2014–2021: Arche and The Insulated World

 Their 31st single, "Ochita Koto no Aru Sora" was released digitally on August 3, 2020.

 On April 28, 2021, they released their 32nd single, "Oboro".

-2022–present: Phalaris
+2022–present: Phalaris and Mortal Downer

 Their 11th studio album, Phalaris, was released on June 15, 2022.
 For the 25th anniversary of their singles "Akuro no Oka", "Yurameki", and "-Zan-", the single "19990120" was released on January 17, 2024.
 On April 24, 2024, the band released their thirty-fourth single "The Devil In Me".
+Dir En Grey's 12th studio album, Mortal Downer, was on April 8, 2026.

 Musical style and influences

 Dir En Grey has been categorized in many genres such as extreme metal, alternative, experimental, avant-garde and various others.
 Dir En Grey's format has been subject to change throughout their career, initially being a rather experimental form of alternative rock.
 Some tracks of their debut album Gauze also demonstrated a distinct pop appeal, which was largely dropped in favor of a more progressive sound on the following albums, Macabre and Kisou.
 While up to that point some songs had already been more fast-paced, raw and aggressive than others, the band's music took a decisive turn with the release of the EP Six Ugly, from then on sporting more metal influences in general.
 Dir En Grey's style gravitated towards riffs and song structures more along the lines of contemporary North American fusion genres, such as nu metal and metalcore, until 2007's The Marrow of a Bone.
 In a review of their sixth full-length album, The Marrow of a Bone, AllMusic's Thom Jurek comments on their evolution and diversity, saying:

 The band's sound has embraced tendencies of American metal and nu metal (they participated in Korn's Family Values tour in America), and Dir En Grey bring so many other sonic and musical elements into the mix that they extend not only the reach of their own music, but the boundaries of any music they happen to incorporate into their sound.